takahi-i/pfm/README.rst

 =============

 We are welcome any contribution.
-For details please see `CONTRIBUTING.rst CONTRIBUTING.rst`_
+For details please see `CONTRIBUTING.rst <https://github.com/takahi-i/pfm/blob/master/CONTRIBUTING.rst>`_